Genitourinary Tuberculosis

 Nerve Supply

 The urinary and reproductive organs are supplied by autonomic nerves, which control involuntary actions like bladder contraction.
-Infection can disrupt normal nerve function, leading to symptoms like pain and impaired organ function.
+Infection can disrupt normal nerve function, leading to symptoms like and impaired organ function.

 Types of Genitourinary Tuberculosis